• Skip to primary navigation

 You can buy a manual meat grinder for under $30 and use it over and over again to get the BEST savings on meat!
 Ground chicken, ground turkey, and ground beef can all get pretty expensive when it's not on sale.

 I personally love to buy discounted meat like beef chuck, pork chops, or chicken breasts to run through my meat grinder.
 This gives me the savings I want because I spent so little on the meat and it gives me control over how much fat goes into the meat.
-I can also choose to add seasonings, making mealtimes a little faster and tastier.
+I can also choose to add seasonings, making mealtimes a little faster (and tastier).

 Learn to braise and roast

 Tougher and thicker cuts of meat, like the ones often used in braising and roasting recipes can save you a fortune.
 They're usually larger in cut, priced cheaper and when cooked properly, taste really good!
-Roasting meats has been made much easier thanks to the invention of the crockpot, but there are still several ways you can make a good roast in the oven too!

 Buy after holiday sales